 - Note, if you are enrolling with a general transfer two-year degree (e.g. AA–DTA), you must complete 30 credits in one of Seattle Central's concentration areas (Social and Human Services, Early Childhood and Family Studies, Interpreter Services or Social Services).

 Students applying to the Applied Behavioral Science bachelor's degree program with a general two-year degree (AA-DTA) must complete at least 30 credits in one of the concentration areas below with a minimum 2.0 GPA to be eligible for admissions consideration.

 Social Sciences (30 credits)

-Eligible courses included would be in the subjects of: Sociology, Psychology, Economics, Political Science, Anthropology, and other coursework that is related to the field of Applied Behavioral Science.
+Eligible courses included would be in the subjects of: Sociology, Psychology, Economics, Political Science, Anthropology and other coursework that is related to the field of Applied Behavioral Science.
 Interested students should meet with the Student Development Specialist, Melissa Martinez (Melissa.Martinez@seattlecolleges), to determine course eligibility.